The Gurlesque Poetry Movement

-The Gurlesque movement is a movement that, according to pioneer Gurlesque theorist Arielle Greenberg, evokes “Mikhail Bakhtin’s theory of the carnivalesque, burlesque theater, and the feminist punk movement riot grrl,” (Greenberg, On the Gurlesque) and, of course, the grotesque.
-These four movement are all different in scope – Bakhtin carnivalesque revolves around the idea of a community that revolves around celebration of the grotesque and weird.
+The Gurlesque movement is a movement that, according to pioneer Gurlesque theorist Arielle Greenberg, evokes "Mikhail Bakhtin's theory of the carnivalesque, burlesque theater, and the feminist punk movement riot grrl," (Greenberg, On the Gurlesque) and, of course, the grotesque.
+These four movements are all different in scope – Bakhtin carnivalesque revolves around the idea of a community that revolves around the celebration of the grotesque and weird.
 The burlesque revolves around performers perverting and constructing personas that debase traditional ideas of femininity and masculinity.
 The riot grrl movement focused on reclaiming female bodies and reinforcing female independence.
-Lastly, the grotesque revolves around the celebration and inhabitation of the bizarre, the weird, and the gorily beautiful – according to Greenberg, “Gurlesque poetry takes its cues from all of these things: subversive and angry but flirty and sweet, owning and critiquing sexuality in candid ways” (Greenberg, On the Gurlesque).
-Greenberg posits that the movement birthed itself from the 1960s to the 1980s, making it a relatively new movement that closely coincides with third wave feminism.
+Lastly, the grotesque revolves around the celebration and inhabitation of the bizarre, the weird, and the gorily beautiful – according to Greenberg, "Gurlesque poetry takes its cues from all of these things: subversive and angry but flirty and sweet, owning and critiquing sexuality in candid ways" (Greenberg, On the Gurlesque).
+Greenberg posits that the movement birthed itself from the 1960s to the 1980s, making it a relatively new movement that closely coincides with third-wave feminism.
 Gurlesque is still a practiced form of literary theory, with the idea of Gurlesque itself being first voiced as a theory of poetics by Greenberg at a talk for Small Press Traffic in 2002.
-The Gurlesque movement has fallen under fire from some critics for being tinted by its most prominent theorist’s – Arielle Greenberg and Lara Glenum – white, middle class status and viewpoint, something that seems to contradict the third wave feminist inclusivity that the Gurlesque movement claims to embody.
-Greenberg has acknowledged this criticism, and has focused on making subsequent editions of her and Glenum’s anthology pioneering the theory of Gurlesque poetics “Gurlesque: The New Grrly, Grotesque, Burlesque Poetics” more reflective of third wave feminism goals of inclusivity regardless of racial, sexual, or economic status.
+The Gurlesque movement has fallen under fire from some critics for being tinted by its most prominent theorists – Arielle Greenberg and Lara Glenum – white, middle-class status and viewpoint, something that seems to contradict the third wave feminist inclusivity that the Gurlesque movement claims to embody.
+Greenberg has acknowledged this criticism, and has focused on making subsequent editions of her and Glenum's anthology pioneering the theory of Gurlesque poetics "Gurlesque: The New Grrly, Grotesque, Burlesque Poetics" more reflective of third-wave feminism goals of inclusivity regardless of racial, sexual, or economic status.
 Overall, however, the movement has been well-received as an exciting new form of feminist poetry.

-Arielle Greenberg and Lara Glenum argue in their anthology of Gurlesque poetry that the Gurlesque movement has roots easily traced back to the days of early burlesque dancing, and perhaps back even further (they write about “ur-Gurlesque” archetypes such as Shakespeare’s Ophelia inhabiting arguably Gurlesque traits, for example).
-This, however, is not the burlesque that many of us were told was basically a watered down version of strip clubs for men who wanted a classier excuse to get away from home.
+Arielle Greenberg and Lara Glenum argue in their anthology of Gurlesque poetry that the Gurlesque movement has roots easily traced back to the days of old burlesque dancing, and perhaps back even further (they write about "ur-Gurlesque" archetypes such as Shakespeare's Ophelia inhabiting arguably Gurlesque traits, for example).
+This, however, is not the burlesque that many of us were told was a watered-down version of strip clubs for men who wanted a classier excuse to get away from home.
 No, this is the burlesque of the mid 19th century, in which female actresses focused on absorbing male power by inhabiting male roles onstage, not to fetishize masculinity, but rather to empower their own femininity by contrasting it with caricatured manhood.
 These were performances that constructed a new face for the performer, a new self for them to inhabit.
-According to Lara Glenum, this is reflected in Gurlesque poetry by Gurlesque poets assuming that “there is no such thing as coherent identity.
-There is no actual self, only the performance of self” (Glenum, Welcome to the Gurlesque).
+According to Lara Glenum, this is reflected in Gurlesque poetry by Gurlesque poets assuming that "there is no such thing as coherent identity.
+There is no actual self, only the performance of self" (Glenum, Welcome to the Gurlesque).
 Through their anthology, Glenum and Greenburg also posit several additional defining aspects of Gurlesque.

 As mentioned above, the Gurlesque is an amalgamation of ideas, theories, and creative practices.
 These ideas are better left for the section of this article on literary goals, but their mention here does serve a purpose.
 That purpose is to demonstrate that Gurlesque is a wild, tangled ball of poetics, aesthetics, philosophies, and historical influences that all converge on arguably two major points – the idea of the self as a conscious performance that may be put on for others, and the idea that this performance is, in the case of the Gurlesque, intimately intertwined with ideas concerning feminine psyche, pleasure, definitions, conceptions, and empowerment.